 Next steps in immunotherapy research for breast cancer

-The goal of this first clinical trial is to test the protocol’s safety.
+The goal of this first clinical trial, which is supported by Pelotonia and the Stefanie Spielman Fund for Breast Cancer Research, is to test the protocol’s safety.
 The next step will be to enroll more patients to determine if the treatment is effective.

 The treatment could also have broader applications for other types of cancer.
 “These natural killer cells aren’t tumor-specific, because they’re from healthy patients.
 They have tremendous potential to transcend tumors by giving patients back working immune cells,” Dr. Gatti-Mays says.